lordskyzw/HMI/README.md

 2. Train the neural network model:

-- Run the script 'train_model.py' to train the model using the dataset.
+- Run all the cells in the `modelbuilding` notebooks to train the model using the dataset.
 - Adjust the model parameters (e.g., number of epochs, batch size) as needed.

 3. Run the prediction application:

-- Execute the script 'dp_prediction.py' to launch the DP prediction application.
+- Execute the script 'hmi.py' to launch the DP prediction application.